1915 National Highway Association Map of United States Proposed Highway Network

 Description

 This is a 1915 National Highways Association map of the United States depicting its proposed 100,000-mile highway network.
-It is an early example of grassroots effort to promote a national highway system.
-The present example is significant for the fact that it was issued shortly before the United States entered World War I (1914 - 1818), thus emphasizing the value of such a system to any war effort.
+It is an early example of the grassroots effort to promote a national highway system.
+The present example is significant for being issued shortly before the United States entered World War I (1914 - 1918), thus emphasizing the value of such a system to any war effort.

 A Closer Look